How to Deal with Decreased Cash Flow

 No matter your financial status, everyone goes through times where they are strapped for cash, and depending on

-there are ways in which you can minimize the impact that a sudden or long term decrease in your finances can cause.
-Knowing what to
+However, there are ways in which you can minimize the impact that a sudden or long term decrease in your

 |Keeping a positive cash flow is essential for any business or personal finances,